Prof Kelly Cordoro (San Francisco, USA)

 His international awards include the 2006 Times Higher Education Supplement Research Project of the Year and 2007 Paul Gerson Unna Prize (German Dermatology Society).
 He has delivered serval named/prize lectureships including the MB Sulzberger (AAD, 2018), Honig (CHOP/U Penn, 2018), RW Goltz (U Minnesota, 2016), Watson-Smith (RCP Edinburgh, 2015), Dolovich (AAAAI, 2013) Lectures.
 In 2015, Alan was made an inaugural director of the International Eczema Council, an international body of experts dedicated to the study and treatment of atopic dermatitis.
 In 2019 he was elected to the Royal Irish Academy.

-Prof Amy Paller (Illinois, USA)
+Prof Amy Paller (Chicago, USA)

 Amy Paller, MS, MD is the Walter J. Hamlin Chair and Professor of Dermatology, Professor of Pediatrics, and Principal Investigator of the NIH-funded Skin Biology and Diseases Resource-based Center (SBDRC) at Northwestern University’s Feinberg School of Medicine.
 She received her undergraduate and graduate degrees from Brown University and her medical degree from Stanford University.
 Dr. Paller completed residency training in both Pediatrics and Dermatology at Northwestern University and her postdoctoral research fellowship at the University of North Carolina.
 She served as Chief of Pediatric Dermatology at Northwestern’s Children’s Hospital until she became Chair of Dermatology in 2004.
 An author of more than 450 peer-reviewed publications, Dr. Paller is an NIH-funded investigator in both her laboratory-based and clinical research.
 She has directed the Pediatric Dermatology Clinical Trials Unit at Northwestern/ Lurie Children’s for the past 25 years and has been the lead investigator on several landmark trials in pediatric skin disease.
 Her laboratory is currently focused on: a) inflammatory skin disorders and abnormal innervation; and b) topically delivered gene-suppressing nanotherapy for skin disorders.
 She has served the NIH on both NIAMS Council and its Board of Scientific Counselors, and currently serves on the NIH Advisory Committee on Research on Women’s Health.
 Dr. Paller has been President of the Society for Investigative Dermatology, the Society for Pediatric Dermatology, the Women’s Dermatologic Society, the Pediatric Dermatology Research Alliance, the International Eczema Council, and currently the International Society for Pediatric Dermatology.
 She has also served on the Board of Directors of the American Academy of Dermatology, the Society for Investigative Dermatology, the Society for Pediatric Dermatology, the Women’s Dermatologic Society, the American Dermatological Association, the International Society for Pediatric Dermatology and the International Eczema Council.
 She has co-edited several leading textbooks of dermatology, most notably Fitzpatrick’s Dermatology in General Medicine, and co-authors Hurwitz’s Clinical Pediatric Dermatology.
 She has been an Associate Editor of the Journal of Investigative Dermatology and has served on the editorial boards of several other journals.
 She has received numerous honors, among them the Stephen Rothman Award from the Society for Investigative Dermatology, Mentor of the Year, Rose Hirschler, and the Wilma Bergfeld, MD Visionary & Leadership awards from the Women’s Dermatological Society, the Clarence S. Livingood, MD Memorial Award from the AAD, the Founder’s Award from the Chicago Dermatological Society, and the inaugural Paula Stern Outstanding Women in Science and Medicine Award from Northwestern University.
 An avid advocate for patients with skin disease, Dr. Paller serves on numerous boards for dermatology patient advocacy organizations.

-Dr Virginia Sybert (Washington, USA)
+Dr Virginia Sybert (Seattle, USA)

 Dr. Sybert is a pediatric dermatologist and medical geneticist with an interest in inherited skin conditions and Turner syndrome.
 She received her undergraduate degree in Philosophy at the University of Wisconsin, Madison, her medical degree from the State University of New York at Buffalo, trained in pediatrics at the University of California at San Francisco, and completed her fellowships in medical genetics and dermatology at the University of Washington in Seattle, where she has practiced both specialities for the last 39 years.
 She is the author of Genetic Skin Disorders, Oxford University Press, which is now in its third edition.
 She had the privilege of being a longtime Associate Editor of Pediatric Dermatology.
 She has an opinion about everything and knowledge about not nearly enough; the former she is happy to share and the latter she continues to try to augment.